Updated: Dec 24, 2021

 While we aren't the only company making gently cooked food, we set the high watermark for ingredient quality standards and ethical sourcing practices.
 We are also the only company where the owners ate their own food for a month straight.
 This culinary endeavor, which we called Evermore Me, generated quite a bit of public attention and ultimately inspired other dog food revolutionaries to jump into the marketplace.
 We know this for a fact because we’ve fielded calls on multiple occasions from individuals looking to start their own pet food companies and asking us for advice (really).
 To use a dog analogy, every time we hear about a new competitor, our hackles go up a bit.
 The scientific term for hair standing up is piloerection.
 In dogs this is an involuntary response to excitement and not necessarily a signifier of aggression, as is commonly believed.
 We are excited because now, more than ever, conscientious pet consumers have options when it comes to purchasing human-grade food.

-This sense of genuine enthusiasm for the growth of the category was put to the test over a year ago, when one of our regular San Francisco customers e-mailed us.
+This sense of genuine enthusiasm for the growth of the category was put to the test when one of our regular San Francisco customers e-mailed us.

 Tater's been on Evermore for over 6 months now with NO gastrointestinal issues.
 This is a miracle.
 He usually has bloody stools every 3 months.
 However, his interest at mealtimes has been waning.
 This is typical for him; he is not super food-driven and is a picky eater.
 He usually gets bored of a new food after a few days or weeks, so it's amazing that he's been excited about Evermore for this long :) I'm looking to rotate and switch up Tater's food to another similar fresh-cooked, human-grade dog food, and then switching back to Evermore in a few months to maintain his interest.
 I also read that diet rotation for dogs can be beneficial.
 Are there other brands that you recommend?